 Getting to the Start of the Hike

-There are tour companies that offer guided trips to the Siete Cascadas in Sucre.
-If you opt for a tour, the tour company will organize your transport to and from Sucre.
+There are tour companies that offer guided trips to the Siete Cascadas.
+If you opt for a tour, the tour company will organize your transport to and from the city.
 However, this is an activity that can be easily and cheaply done by public transport.

 Hiking to the Siete Cascadas in Sucre